mablack/cordova-diagnostic-plugin/README.md

 ## isLocationAuthorized()

 Checks if app is authorised to use location.
-On iOS this returns true if the application is authorized to use location.
+On iOS this returns true if the application is authorized to use location AND the device setting for location is on.
 On Android this returns true if location setting is set to High Precision (GPS).

     cordova.plugins.diagnostic.isLocationAuthorized(successCallback, errorCallback);